ember-engines/ember-engines.com/README.md

 [![Build Status](https://travis-ci.org/ember-engines/ember-engines.com.svg?branch=master)](https://travis-ci.org/ember-engines/ember-engines.com)

-This repository holds the guides and tutorials for the [Ember Engines](https://github.com/ember-engines/ember-engines), a powerful addon that allow multiple logical applications to be composed together into a single application from the user's perspective.
+This repository holds the guides and tutorials for [Ember Engines](https://github.com/ember-engines/ember-engines), a powerful addon that allow multiple logical applications to be composed together into a single application from the user's perspective.

 ## Prerequisites